elocremarc/abstractii/README.md

 ## Making it open for anyone to inscribe.

 You can inscribe them yourself and then sell them.
 Or you can make them free to inscribe by anyone.
 The way to do this is have everyone inscribe the same file.
-Then you simply take the hash of the `/content/inscriptionId` to validate it
+Then you simply take the hash of the `/content/inscriptionId` to validate it.

-See `validateAbstractii.js` and  `validatAsbstractiiEvolved.js`
+See `validateAbstractii.js` and `validateAbstractiiEvolved.js`

 This is a way to find what is in the collection without needing to know who is  inscribing them.